Core Concepts

-With the existence of PT and YTs, users are able to safely earn/borrow at a fixed rate and trade against future yields, without the risk of liquidation and capital lock-ups.
+With the existence of PT and YTs, users are able to safely earn at a fixed rate, hedge borrowing costs, and trade against future yields without the risk of liquidation and capital lock-ups.

 # Main Concepts

 All yield-bearing assets are a growing claim to future underlying assets.
-If I take an asset and put it into an in-kind yield bearing asset, I know that at all points in the future that yield bearing asset will be worth that original amount of the underlying asset I put into it + some amount of accrued interest.
+If I take an asset and put it into a yield-bearing asset, I know that at all points in the future that yield-bearing asset will be worth that original amount of the underlying asset I put into it + some amount of accrued interest (barring hacks, defaults, etc).

 As an example, if I put my ETH in Compound, I know that at any arbitrary point in the future, that cETH will be worth my original ETH investment (in ETH terms) + some amount of interest.
 The same is true for staking ETH, farming liquidity rewards, lending to the US government, etc.